 ● Developing software for reaction kinetic evaluation, computer control, data acquisition and data processing of measurement systems

 ● 2005 – : Visits at the Norwegian University of Science and Technology, Trondheim and at the SINTEF Energy Research, Trondheim.
 Subject: biomass research and teaching on PhD courses.

 ● 2007-2009: Visits at the China University of Petroleum.
 Subject: biomass research.
 (Guest professor title: 2009-2014).

 ● 1987 - 2000: Visits at the Hawaii Natural Energy Institute of the University of Hawaii, USA.
 Subject: Charcoal formation from biomass materials (18 months combined)

 ● 1996: Visiting scientist at the National Institute for Resources and Environment, Japan.
 Subject: Thermochemical conversion of biomass materials (2 months)

 ● 1973 - 1974: Postdoctoral research scholarship at the École Polytechnique, Paris, France.
 Subject: thermodynamics (6 months)

 ● President of the Working Committee for Thermal Analysis of the Hungarian Academy of Sciences

 ● Member of the National Committee of The Combustion Institute

-● An article [Várhegyi et al, 1997] is presently the third by the number of citations in the Journal of Analytical and Applied Pyrolysis (an Elsevier journal) as shown by the Web of Science.
+● An article [Várhegyi et al, 1997] is currently the fourth by the number of citations in the Journal of Analytical and Applied Pyrolysis (an Elsevier journal) as shown by Scopus.
 (See the top of this list here).